Adidas Swift Run Review Facts

 This shoe's Primeknit upper is what truly makes it stand out from many other casual styles.
 Its knit textile and synthetic material give it an incredibly comfortable and breathable sock

 -like feel.
-Unlike most running shoes, its tongue is completely attached at the sides and allows for easier slip-on.
+Unlike most running shoes, its tongue is completely attached at the sides and allows for an easier slip-on.
 This does mean that it's also not as adjustable and may not be a practical choice for those with narrow feet.
 As for those with broader feet, or those who prefer to have additional toe-room, the attached tongue and wide toe front would make this design a perfect selection.

 While there is no online record of how much this shoe actually weighs, multiple reviewers have stated that the Swftrun is significantly lighter than any other running shoes that they've ever owned.
 Thanks to all of its lightweight materials and simple construction, it is an excellent choice for avid walkers

 who would prefer to not be weighed down by their footwear.
-And those with minor foot or leg injuries who find the heavier and typically rigid athletic shoe too restrictive and painful would be wise to consider this as a viable option.
+And those with a minor foot or leg injuries who find the heavier and typically rigid athletic shoe too restrictive and painful would be wise to consider this as a viable option.

 Many reviewers are calling the Swiftrun their go-to summertime shoe, and for a very good reason.
 Its breathable Primeknit upper allows for sweat to be wicked away and air to flow through the fabric, keeping the foot dry and the walk even more comfortable.
 Not only does this help to reduce foot odor